xBeanmanx/QWalk/README.md

-# QWalk
+# QWalk simulated implementation
-An implementation showing the time improvements of quantum walk over regular walk
+A short and simple implementation of regular and quantum walk in **Python** with simulated qbits.
+Done as a learning project about quantum computing.